Skip to content

 8. Click on Add attribute to add the hierarchy.

-9. Click on the Add dimension button to finalize the dimension’s configuration.
+9. Click on the Add dimension button to finalize the configuration of the dimension.